More Than 2 Billion Doses Of COVID-19 Vaccines To Become Available: Govt

 Representative Image )(Source: Shutterstock)

-Over two million doses of COVID-19 vaccines will be available in India between August and December this year, said Dr VK Paul, member of Niti Aayog - the government's topmost think-tank.
+Over two billion doses of COVID-19 vaccines will be available in India between August and December this year, said Dr VK Paul, member of Niti Aayog - the government's topmost think-tank.

 Of the two billion doses, the bulk of 750 million (75 crore) doses would comprise of Covishield, Dr Paul said.
 The vaccine is currently being produced by the Pune-based Serum Institute of India (SII).